ZouhairCharef/setup-of-k8s-cluster-with-different-k8s-distros/README.md

 _Note: The value to use for `K3S_TOKEN` is stored at `/var/lib/rancher/k3s/server/node-token`._

-## 2. Setting Up a K3s Cluster with External ETCD using MySQL
+## 2. Setting Up a K3s Cluster with an external datastore using MySQL

 For setting up a K3s cluster with an external ETCD using MySQL, follow the steps below: